fbrillon/getting-cleaning-data-final-assignment/CodeBook.md

 * There are 2 groups of measurements
   * mean = mean
   * std = standard deviation
-* For each of the above groups, the following measurements are included for the 3 directions (X, Y, Z)
+* For each of the above groups, the following measurements are included.
+When applicable, 3 measurements are provided for the 3 signal directions (X, Y, Z)
   * tBodyAcc-XYZ
   * tGravityAcc-XYZ
   * tBodyAccJerk-XYZ